 One of the most common hazards found in the workplace is the use, handling and storage of hazardous substances.
+COSHH management software can help eliminate these hazards, but there must be a solid understanding of rules and regulations regarding chemical management among employees.
+So, what is COSHH?
 The Control of Substances Hazardous to Health (COSHH) Regulations have been introduced to guide employers on how to safely control the use of hazardous substances and reduce the risks that may potentially cause harm.

 Hazardous substances can enter the body via inhalation, ingestion, injection or absorption.
 Types of substances hazardous to health include: